Fall Foliage Is Better by Rail on These 13 Scenic Train Trips

 • Book now: alaskarailroad.com

-AFAR associate editor Bailey Berg describes the beauty of seeing Alaska’s fall foliage by train: “the blue of the fast-moving Chulitna River, the red of the shrubs along its banks, the yellow of the lower-level birch trees, and the emerald of the deciduous trees higher up the embankment.
+Afar contributor Bailey Berg describes the beauty of seeing Alaska‘s fall foliage by train: “The blue of the fast-moving Chulitna River, the red of the shrubs along its banks, the yellow of the lower-level birch trees, and the emerald of the deciduous trees higher up the embankment.
 And in all directions, sweeping views of the grayish-purple Alaska Range, each peak blanketed by termination dust.”

 The foliage changes early in Alaska, peaking in late August and the first few weeks of September each year.
-Besides seeing a variety of red, orange, and yellow leaves through the dome car windows on the 12-hour ride that runs from May through September, you can also catch a view of Denali and the northern lights in Fairbanks if the weather is clear.
+Besides seeing a variety of red, orange, and yellow leaves through the dome car windows on the 12-hour (one-way) ride that runs from mid-May to mid-September, you can also catch a view of Denali, North America’s highest peak.

 Engine of a vintage steam train passing fall foliage in western North Carolina

-The vintage steam train takes you through the spectacular foliage of western North Carolina.
+A vintage steam or diesel train takes you through the spectacular foliage of western North Carolina.

 Courtesy of Vacations by Rail